hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-restore-cron-job USER BACKUP CRON [NOTIFY]

-The function allows the user to restore a single cron job from a backup archive.
+This function allows the user to restore a single cron job from a backup archive.

 *******************************************************************